Lauchmelder23/CrosshairMod/README.md

     * Colour
   * Added Hotkeys to open GUI (H) and to toggle the Crosshair (J)
   * Added auto-save, so any editing you do to the crosshair gets saved into the settings file.

+#### v0.3.1
+ * Hotkeys can now be changed in the settings
+ * A missing settings file will no longer crash the mod
+ * Updated GUI Window.
+It looks nice now